RomainCtl/RecoFinement/docs/developers/database.md

 ### User social part

-A user can create a group, and add other user to this group, the objective is to be able to make recommendations to the group (e.g. Playlist for a party with friends).
+A user can create a group, and add other users to this group, the objective is to be able to make recommendations to the group (e.g. Playlist for a party with friends).

 ![Recofinement user social schema](../assets/images/recofinement_social.png)